nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 *Try constructing a plotting decorator and apply it to one/all of your plotting functions.
 Like mpld3, this is pretty much an instant upgrade to all of your plotting functions.*

 *If you like plotly, try making a plotly decorator.
-It's the same idea, just slitghtly different execution than a matplotlib-applicable decorator*
+It's the same idea, just slightly different execution than a matplotlib-applicable decorator*

 *If you are really feeling advanced, try combining this with interactivity -- mpld3 is easiest but a widget is more flexible.*